anishka07/Intellidocs/README.md

 ## Project Objectives

 1. **PDF Extraction**: Implement methods to extract text from PDF files, ensuring the preservation of formatting and structure.
-2. **Text Processing**: Clean and tokenize extracted text to prepare it for chunking and embedding.
-3. **Chunking**: Divide the processed text into manageable chunks to facilitate efficient querying.
+2. **Chunking**: Divide the text into manageable chunks to facilitate efficient querying.
-4. **Embedding**: Use Sentence Transformers to generate embeddings for the text chunks, enabling semantic similarity searches.
+3. **Embedding**: Use Sentence Transformers to generate embeddings for the text chunks, enabling semantic similarity searches.
-5. **Querying**: Develop a retrieval system that allows users to input queries and receive relevant chunks of text based on semantic similarity.
+4. **Querying**: Develop a retrieval system that allows users to input queries and receive relevant chunks of text based on semantic similarity.
-6. **Structuring**: Structure the generated response with the help of a LLM.
+5. **Structuring**: Structure the generated response with the help of a LLM.

 ## Technologies Used